saifulislam88/kubernetes/A.Kubernetes-principle-concept/(A).Kubernetes Principle & Concept.md

 You have a Kubernetes cluster with 2 worker nodes and deploy a 3 replica pod using a Pod Anti-Affinity rule.
 What will happen to the third pod?

-A. All 3 pods will be scheduled.\
+A. All 3 pods will be scheduled on 2 workers \
 B. The third pod will be scheduled but on the same node as the first one.\
 C. The third pod will remain in Pending state.\
 D. The cluster will auto-scale to accommodate the third pod.